Thank you for reading our post, please rate this article at the end.

 However, although you have a universal rail, the hitch and the slider under the rails might not be universal.
 They can be unique, so you must check out the details because you might miss them and end up with a fifth-wheel hitch that does not fit.

 Don’t be too dependent on the information that most fifth-wheel rails fit almost all fifth-wheel hitches.
-You have to check that the position of the rail is precisely where your hitch wants it to be.
+You must verify that the position of the rail is precisely where your hitch needs it to be.

 Even the slightest miscalculation will render them impossible to connect.
 You must see that the hitch fits into the rail like a glove.
 You can avoid errors by installing the rails and the hitch together.